refinedev/refine/documentation/blog/2022-12-15-mui-checkbox.md

 <br/>

 ### Label Placement
-You can customise your Checkbox labels to be positioned on the top, bottom, start or end of the checkbox.
+You can customize your Checkbox labels to be positioned on the top, bottom, start or end of the checkbox.

 Check this out: